 A fire door in normal conditions is just like any other door but in the event of a fire breaking out it provides protection that is unlike any other door.
 It can protect lives and offers protection to the section of the building that has not been exposed to fire.

 Fire doors cannot hold fire entirely but can withstand it for a period of time that can usually last up to 30 minutes.
 It is sufficient to give the inhabitants time to plan their escape and save their lives.
-Fire doors have a special core that is made up of a material that is slow to burn.
+These doors have a special core that is made up of a material that is slow to burn.
 It can be a solid construction, flax board or a wood composite material.
 There are several seals that can be fitted into the frame or door and prevent the fire from spreading around.

 Fire doors are primarily required in commercial buildings such as offices and hotels, but they are also of great use in domestic homes.
 One should also check their building regulations to verify whether use of fire doors is mandatory or not.
-Most of the fire doors are fitted internally but in certain situations they need to be used externally such as in a sheltered passageway.
+Most of the doors are fitted internally but in certain situations they need to be used externally such as in a sheltered passageway.

 Like composite and uPVC doors, fire doors are also available in a variety of style, colour and designs.
 There are also many options for finishing and glazing.
 The fire doors are commonly sold as an entire set which includes a frame and the necessary ironmongery.
 Its basic function is to hold the door in its place when a fire breaks out.

 The fitting of a fire door is extremely important as it is a lifesaving product.
 If it is not fitted properly it will not be able to hold the fire and as a result it can spread.
 Generally the fitting instructions are provided with the door and these instructions should be followed while installation.
 Also it is important to use elements that are compatible with the door design including the ironmongery and correct seals.